-Ever taken the time to remove your make-up, only to find remnants of it left behind on your pillowcase the next morning?
-Here are the formulas and tools that effectively break down stubborn formulas without irritating your skin.
+If you’ve ever taken the time to remove your make-up only to find remnants of it left behind on your pillowcase the next morning, these are the balms, gels, cleansers and tools that effectively break down stubborn formulas without irritating your skin.

-From sparkly eyes and dramatic lashes to shimmery highlighter and classic red lipsticks, there’s plenty of joy to be found within your beauty stash – even if you do plan to spend the day in your pyjamas.
+From sparkly eyes and dramatic lashes to shimmery highlighter and classic red lipsticks, there’s plenty of joy to be found within your beauty stash – even if you do plan to spend the day binge-watching TV.

 Best eye make-up removers for stubborn mascara